 Merlin Films and Media Assets

-Bankruptcy could once again, not defeat Don Bluth and co, as they bounced back in November 1992, partnering with Merlin Films and Media Assets, keeping Don Bluth Entertainment alive.
-Before their second bankruptcy, the studio was busy with the production of three films, Troll in Central Park, Thumbelina, and The Pebble and the Penguin.
+Once again, bankruptcy could not defeat Don Bluth and co.
+They bounced back in November 1992, partnering with Merlin Films and Media Assets, keeping Don Bluth Entertainment alive.
+Before their second bankruptcy, the studio was busy with the production of three films: Troll in Central Park, Thumbelina, and The Pebble and the Penguin.

 Merlin and Media Assets put up $14 million to purchase the three films.
 None of the films went on to perform well at the box office, and after the dismal results of the Pebble and the Penguin, Sullivan Bluth Studios finally closed its doors in 1995.

-After Don Bluth Entertainment had entered into an agreement with Merlin Films and Media Assets, its remaining founders, Bluth and Goldman were approached by Fox Television.
+After Don Bluth Entertainment had entered into an agreement with Merlin Films and Media Assets, Fox Television approached its remaining founders, Bluth and Goldman.
 The media giant wanted Goldman and Bluth to set up an animation division within the company.

 The two would need to move to Phoenix, Arizona to make this happen, something they did not desire.
 Eventually, in 1995, Don Bluth and Gary Goldman crossed the Atlantic to set up Fox Animation Studios.
 They would go on to co-direct Fox’s first-ever animation feature film, Anastasia.